jtauber/greek-accentuation/docs.rst

 Characters
 ==========

->>> from characters import *
+>>> from greek_accentuation.characters import *

-The ``characters`` module provides basic analysis and manipulation of Greek characters in terms of their Unicode diacritics as if decomposed.
+The ``greek_accentuation.characters`` module provides basic analysis and manipulation of Greek characters in terms of their Unicode diacritics as if decomposed.

 For example: